Person kayaking in the Daintree Rainforest

 Advertising

-The Daintree Rainforest often steals the spotlight as the crown jewel of Australia's rainforest scene, and it’s not hard to see why.
-It's the oldest tropical rainforest in the entire world, with 180 million years of history waiting to be uncovered.
+The crown jewel of Australia's best rainforest scene is undoubtedly the Daintree Rainforest, and it’s not hard to see why.
+This 120,000-hectare wonderland is the oldest tropical rainforest in the entire world, with 180 million years of history waiting to be uncovered.
 But Australia’s lush, green wonderlands don’t stop there.

-From the tropical canopies of Queensland’s humid north to the misty, cool forests of Tasmania’s south, rainforests weave their magic across the country.
-We’ve rounded up the best rainforests in Australia for your adventuring pleasure.
+From the tropical canopies of Queensland’s humid north to the misty, cool-climate forests of Tasmania’s south, rainforests weave their magic across the country.
+We’ve rounded up the best rainforests in Australia for your adventuring pleasure – whether you're into hiking, birdwatching, waterfall chasing, wild swimming and trail running.
+See you in the bush!

 🌳 The best national parks in Australia

-🥾 The most epic hikes to do in Australia
+🥾 The best hikes to do in Australia

 • Attractions